MinecraftForge/Documentation/docs/datastorage/capabilities.md

 Capabilities allow exposing features in a dynamic and flexible way without having to resort to directly implementing many interfaces.

-In general terms, each capability provides a feature in the form of an interface, a default implementation which can be requested, and a storage handler for at least this default implementation.
-The storage handler can support other implementations, but this is up to the capability implementor, so look it up in their documentation before trying to use the default storage with non-default implementations.
+In general terms, each capability provides a feature in the form of an interface.

 Forge adds capability support to BlockEntities, Entities, ItemStacks, Levels, and LevelChunks, which can be exposed either by attaching them through an event or by overriding the capability methods in your own implementations of the objects.
 This will be explained in more detail in the following sections.